“Vietnam: Thirty Years of Doi Moi and Beyond”

 The programme also collaborates and works closely with external researchers, scholars and centres involved in the study of Malaysia.

-As part of the above, the Malaysia Studies Programme team is currently working on seven projects, namely:
+As part of the above, the Malaysia Studies Programme team has been working on the following projects:

 Current Researchers and Affiliates